 There’s NO reason to pay full price for Las Vegas show tickets.
 You’ll always be able to find a discount.

 To get the best deal, I recommend starting your search for show tickets on Vegas.com.

 They offer discounts on all the popular Las Vegas shows, including Cirque du Soleil tickets.
 Plus, you can book dinner + show packages which is super convenient.

 LIMITED TIME OFFER: Right now, you can book some of the top Vegas shows for $50 or less.
 This is a great deal!
 See the full list of shows here.

 There are so many different shows available to watch in Vegas, it can be a little overwhelming for first-timers to figure out which one to see.
 Here’s a few I recommend checking out:

-5. Forgetting to book your bucketlist activities in advance
+5. Book your bucketlist activities in advance

-Vegas is always busy, no matter what the season is.
 If you have your heart set on visiting a certain attraction, seeing a particular show, or eating at a specific restaurant, you should book in advance.

 Below are some of the popular attractions and tours that you may want to consider booking in advance.

 I like buying attraction and tour tickets through GetYourGuide.
 They offer free cancellation so you can receive a full refund just in case you’re travel plans change.